duongndt1710/GithubLantern/README.md

 Protecting the master branch of a repository in your organization so that no irrevocable changes are made onto the master branch.
 Whenever a master branch is created on a repository, that master branch is vulnerable to these dangers.
 Therefore, I created a web service to automate the protection of the master branch whenever it is created on a repository of your organization.
 Then, notify a specific member in an issue with the corresponding repository.

 ## Supported Platform
-.NET Core 2.1 (WindowsOS/MacOS/Linux).
+ASP .NET Core 2.1 (WindowsOS/MacOS/Linux).
 Make sure you install this before running.

 ## Getting Started